 How Do I Keep Up?

 Excellent question!
-The easiest way to learn when I write something new is to sign up for the e-mail list.
+The easiest way to learn when I write something new is to sign up for the newsletter.
 I promise not to spam you; you’ll only get an e-mail when I have something valuable for you, like a new article.

-And you can always get in touch directly.
+And you can always get in touch directly at [email protected].
 Let me know what you think.
 What kind of resource would help you the most?
 What kind of questions do you have?